 7. Have fun!

 Why do it if it’s not fun?
 Well, in this matter, I of course mean cosplay.
 There are going to be things in life that you just have to do, regardless of whether or not it’s fun.
 But as far as hobbies go, you should be having fun with it.
 Don’t stress.
 Remember that this is just for you.
-Sure, you may be entering a cosplay contest with it, but at the end of the day, cosplay is for one person only: YOU.
+Sure, maybe you enter a cosplay contest with it, but at the end of the day, cosplay is for one person only: YOU.
 So make that person happy.